pyeventsourcing/eventsourcing/docs/topics/process.rst

 =======

 The example below is suggestive of an orders-reservations-payments system.
-The system automatically processes new orders by making a reservation, and then a payment; facts that are registered with the order, as they happen.
+The system automatically processes a new Order by making a Reservation, and then a Payment; facts registered with the Order as they happen.

-The behaviour of the system is entirely defined by the combination of the aggregates and the process policies, and the sequence defined in the system.
+The behaviour of the system is entirely defined by the combination of the aggregates and the policies of its process applications.

-The "orders, reservations, payments" system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline;
+Below, the "orders, reservations, payments" system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline;
 and finally with both multiprocessing and multiple pipelines.